 France Train Murder Suspect Held

-PARIS (AP) _ A man suspected of a series of grisly murders on night trains in France was arrested in Portugal on Tuesday after fleeing there to escape a nationwide manhunt, police said.
+PARIS (AP) _ A man suspected of a series of grisly slayings on night trains in France was arrested in Portugal on Tuesday after fleeing there to escape a nationwide manhunt, police said.

-Sid Ahmed Rezala, 20, went into hiding when French police said he was a suspect in the murders of two women, one French and one British.
-He later became a suspect in a third murder.
+Sid Ahmed Rezala, 20, went into hiding when French police said he was a suspect in the killings of two women, one French and one British.
+He later became a suspect in a third slaying.

-Rezala was arrested by French and Portuguese police in Almada, near Lisbon, Portuguese police said.
+Rezala was surrounded by armed police and arrested in Barreiro, about 12 miles south of Lisbon, Portuguese police said.
 He had been in Portugal for a week, they said.